plasticine/dotfiles/README.md

 ## Installing with Git

-1. clone the repo to wherever makes sense on your system, say `~/Projects/plasticine/dotfiles`, for example.
+1. clone the repo to wherever makes sense on your system, say `~/Projects/dotfiles` — whatever.

-1. clone into `~/.dotfiles`
-2. `sh ./script/bootstrap`
+2. `cd` into the repo and run `sh ./script/bootstrap`.
 3. Done!